 The WMU Space Flight Dynamics and Control Laboratory specializes in theoretical and computational modeling and analysis of space systems.
 Our research has applications to mission design, trajectory optimization, spacecraft control, and small satellite design.
 We are also interested in optimal control of other complex dynamic systems, including automotive powertrain systems and autonomous vehicles.

 Robotic servicing of satellites could soon enable many new capabilities in space.
-Robotic servicing vehicles (servicers) would have the ability to visit multiple clients in geosynchronous Earth orbit (GEO) and perform a variety of functions, including on-orbit inspection, repositioning, end-of-life transport to disposal orbit, and deployment anomaly correction.
-Efficient propulsion systems and versatile robotic components would allow a single servicer to perform several servicing operations in one mission.
-To date, the problem of how to design multi-client servicing missions, including selecting customer satellites and mission trajectories, is largely unexplored.
-This project focuses on trajectory optimization strategies for robotic satellite servicing.
+Robotic servicing vehicles (RSVs) would have the ability to visit multiple clients and perform a variety of functions, including on-orbit inspection, repositioning, end-of-life transport to disposal orbit, and robotic repair.
+Efficient propulsion systems and versatile robotic components would allow a single RSV to perform several servicing operations in one mission.
+We are investigating the problem of how to design multi-client RSV missions, including trajectory optimization and operational sequencing in a dynamic client environment.

 This research aims to improve vehicle fuel economy within drivability and performance constraints through real-time, robust, optimal shift scheduling and lock-up scheduling.
 We are developing optimal control algorithms for advanced automatic transmissions coupled with downsized gasoline turbocharged direct injection (GTDI) engines.